Radical Forgiveness Part 1

 Podcast Summary

-There are seasons in life that invite us—sometimes gently, sometimes abruptly—to shed the layers of illusion we’ve wrapped ourselves in.
-We find ourselves standing face-to-face with the discomfort, the betrayal, the confusion, wondering how to make sense of it all.
+There are seasons in life that invite us, sometimes gently and sometimes abruptly, to shed the layers of illusion we have wrapped ourselves in.
+We find ourselves standing face to face with discomfort, betrayal, and confusion, wondering how to make sense of it all.
 Forgiveness is often offered as the way through.
 But what does forgiveness truly look like when the pain runs deep?
-When we can’t just “move on” or put a spiritual bow on something that broke us open?
+When we cannot simply move on or place a spiritual bow on something that broke us open?

-In this episode of The Awakening Process 101, Louise and I explore a different flavor of forgiveness—one that doesn’t ask you to bypass your truth, but rather, meet it.
-We explore the concept of radical forgiveness, rooted in the spiritual understanding that every experience, every trigger, and every rupture might just be an invitation to remember who we truly are.
-This isn’t about excusing harm.
-It’s about reclaiming the energy we’ve bound to the past and allowing our pain to become a portal.
+In this episode of The Awakening Process 101, Louise and I explore a different approach to forgiveness, one that does not ask you to bypass your truth but instead invites you to meet it.
+We reflect on the idea of radical forgiveness, rooted in the understanding that every experience, every trigger, and every rupture can become an invitation to remember who we truly are.
+This is not about excusing harm.
+It is about reclaiming the energy bound to the past and allowing pain to become a doorway.
 A sacred return.
-A softening back into self.
+A gentle softening back into self.

 The Concept and Spiritual Meaning of Radical Forgiveness

 Radical forgiveness, as we explored in this episode, is not an intellectual idea.
-It’s a frequency—a lived, felt orientation toward life that allows us to stop resisting what is and begin trusting what’s unfolding.
-Through the lens of Colin Tipping’s work, we touched on the idea that every soul in our life—even the ones who hurt us—might be playing a divine role in our evolution.
-This doesn’t mean condoning harmful behavior, but it does mean entertaining the possibility that the people who crack us open are, in some strange and sacred way, helping us wake up.
+It is a frequency, a lived and felt orientation toward life that allows us to stop resisting what is and begin trusting what is unfolding.
+Through the lens of Colin Tipping’s work, we touched on the idea that every soul in our life, even those who have hurt us, may be playing a meaningful role in our evolution.
+This does not mean condoning harmful behavior.
+It does mean allowing for the possibility that the people who crack us open are, in a strange and sacred way, helping us wake up.

 This kind of forgiveness is not passive.
-It’s a courageous energetic recalibration.
-It invites us to ask: What if nothing has gone wrong?
-What if the breakup, the rupture, the betrayal—were all part of our soul’s curriculum?
-From that space, we begin to untether from victim consciousness and anchor into personal truth.
-Radical forgiveness doesn’t ask us to forget.
+It is a courageous energetic recalibration.
+It invites us to ask whether anything has truly gone wrong, and whether the breakup, the rupture, or the betrayal might have been part of our soul’s learning.
+From this space, we begin to loosen our attachment to victim consciousness and root ourselves in personal truth.
+Radical forgiveness does not ask us to forget.
 It asks us to see differently.
-It’s about moving beyond the narrative and into the deeper field of trust, where we can hold both our pain and our power without needing to choose between them.
+It is about moving beyond the story and into a deeper field of trust, where pain and power can coexist without forcing us to choose between them.

 Personal Journeys of Forgiveness and Self-Awareness

-Forgiveness became real for me in the raw, unfiltered spaces where life didn’t follow my plan.
+Forgiveness became real for me in the raw and unfiltered spaces where life did not follow my plan.
 When my husband entered rehab, I was cracked open.
-My nervous system, my belief systems, my sense of control—it all came undone.
-In the early days, I wanted to blame.
-I wanted to fix.
-But beneath all that was a whisper: What is this showing you about you?
-And that’s when everything started to shift.
-The external circumstance was just the surface—my real work was in reclaiming the parts of myself I had abandoned long before.
+My nervous system, my belief systems, and my sense of control all came undone.
+In the early days, I wanted to blame and I wanted to fix.
+Beneath all of that, there was a quiet whisper asking what this was showing me about myself.
+That was the moment when everything began to shift.
+The external circumstance was only the surface.
+The deeper work was reclaiming the parts of myself I had abandoned long before.

-Louise shared a powerful reflection about her divorce—how, after years of inner work, she found the courage to reach out to her former partner and speak the truth of her heart.
-Not to reopen wounds, but to offer accountability for how her own childhood trauma had shaped their dynamic.
-That conversation wasn’t about resolution—it was about reclamation.
-Together, we reflected on how radical forgiveness begins the moment we stop looking outward for relief and start asking ourselves what wants to be seen within.
-These personal stories aren’t shared to prescribe a path, but to reveal what becomes possible when we choose truth over protection.
+Louise shared a powerful reflection about her divorce and how, after years of inner work, she found the courage to reach out to her former partner and speak the truth of her heart.
+Not to reopen wounds, but to take responsibility for how her own childhood trauma had shaped their dynamic.
+That conversation was not about resolution.
+It was about reclamation.
+Together, we reflected on how radical forgiveness begins the moment we stop looking outward for relief and start asking what wants to be seen within us.
+These personal stories are not shared to prescribe a path, but to reveal what becomes possible when we choose truth over protection.

 Practical Tools and Daily Practices for Forgiveness

-Forgiveness isn’t a destination.
-It’s a devotion.
-A moment-by-moment choice to soften where we’ve hardened, to see where we’ve been stuck in loops of blame, and to open just a little more to what is.
+Forgiveness is not a destination.
+It is a devotion.
+A moment by moment choice to soften where we have hardened, to notice where we have been caught in loops of blame, and to open a little more to what is.
 One of the most transformative tools we spoke about in the episode is the pause.
-That breath before the reaction.
-That sacred still point that allows the nervous system to regulate and the heart to speak.
-When we pause, we remember we are not our pain.
+The breath before the reaction.
+The sacred still point that allows the nervous system to settle and the heart to speak.
+When we pause, we remember that we are not our pain.
 We create space for a new choice to emerge.

-We also explored self-inquiry as a daily sacred practice—not from a place of self-judgment, but from radical curiosity.
-Questions like, What part of me is activated here? or What am I trying to control? become doorways into awareness.
-My time in Al-Anon taught me so much about energetic boundaries and co-dependency—how often I’d confuse love with fixing.
-In the episode, we closed with a guided meditation—a quiet return to the body, to breath, to the energetic field where forgiveness lives not as a thought, but as a felt experience.
-These practices don’t offer quick relief.
+We also explored self inquiry as a daily sacred practice, not from a place of self judgment, but from radical curiosity.
+Questions such as what part of me is activated here or what am I trying to control become doorways into awareness.
+My time in Al Anon taught me so much about energetic boundaries and co dependency, especially how often I confused love with fixing.
+In the episode, we closed with a guided meditation that gently returns us to the body, to the breath, and to the energetic field where forgiveness lives not as a thought, but as a felt experience.
+These practices do not offer quick relief.
 They offer real integration, one breath at a time.

 Conclusion

-Forgiveness isn’t something we do to be “good.”
-It’s something we choose when we’re ready to be free.
-Free from the stories, the loops, the lingering pain we carry in our bodies.
+Forgiveness is not something we do to be good.
+It is something we choose when we are ready to be free.
+Free from the stories, the repeating loops, and the lingering pain we carry in our bodies.
 Free from the expectation that someone else will make it right.
-Radical forgiveness is about energetic liberation—about coming back into integrity with ourselves.
-And it’s not always graceful.
-Sometimes it’s messy.
+Radical forgiveness is about energetic liberation and about returning to integrity with ourselves.
+It is not always graceful.
+Sometimes it is messy.
 Sometimes it hurts.
-But it’s always holy.
+But it is always holy.

-If you’re holding something heavy—if there’s someone or something you just can’t seem to let go of—I want to remind you that you don’t have to get it perfect.
-You don’t have to force yourself to forgive.
-Just begin by getting curious.
+If you are holding something heavy, or if there is someone or something you cannot seem to let go of, I want to remind you that you do not have to do this perfectly.
+You do not have to force forgiveness.
+Begin instead with curiosity.
 Breathe.
 Soften.
-Ask what’s really asking to be seen.
-Forgiveness, as I’ve learned, is not an endpoint.
-It’s a path back to wholeness.
+Ask what is truly asking to be seen.
+Forgiveness, as I have learned, is not an endpoint.
+It is a path back to wholeness.
 A way of remembering who you are beyond the wound.
-And when we walk that path, even in small steps, we meet our most radiant, powerful selves again.
+And when we walk that path, even in small steps, we meet our most radiant and powerful selves again.

 Recommended Podcasts